ggcarrots/django-carrots/source/python_xmas_tree.rst

     >>> tuple()
     ()

+So an instance is a new, fresh, value of the type described by the class.

-In summary, we've looked at the class :func:`int`, :func:`str`, :func:`tuple`, :func:`list`.
-To find out which class is the value (object), we use the function :func:`type`.
-To create an instance of a class (a new object), we call the class, like we have called the function, adding parentheses ``()``, e.g.
+In summary, we've looked at the classes :func:`int`, :func:`str`, :func:`tuple` and :func:`list`.
+To find out from which class is the value (object), we use the function :func:`type`.
+To create an instance of a class (a new object), we call the class like call a function, by using parentheses ``()``.
+For instance:
 ``int()``.

 Define classes
 --------------

 Just as you can create your own functions, you can create your own classes.
-In fact, a class is nothing but a group of functions:
+In fact, a class is basically nothing but a group of functions:

 .. testsetup:: simple-class